sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 [tsfep-release time="-1"]

 * **Changed:**
-	* Now relies on WordPress's timesystem.
+	* Now relies on WordPress's timesystem, instead of The SEO Framework's.
 * **Updated:**
-	* Addressed deprecated code usage with The SEO Framework v4.2.0.
+	* Extension now is fully compatible with The SEO Framework v4.2.0.

 ### 2.1.0